Presenting problem: Generalised Anxiety Disorder

 Without hesitation, and with a big, beaming, smile, he replies: ‘A big, fat, zero!’

-If you are suffering with GAD and would like to discuss how Claire can help you, get in touch, today.
+If you are suffering with anxiety or GAD and would like to discuss how Claire can help you, get in touch, today.